grattan/R_at_Grattan/docs/Using_R_at_Grattan.md

 A good structure is to have a subfolder for:

-- your code - called 'R' or 'code'.
+- your code - called 'R'
 - your source data - called 'data'
-- your graphs - called 'graphs' or 'figs' or 'atlas', like in LaTeX
+- your graphs - called 'atlas', like in our LaTeX projects
-- your non-graph output, like formatted tables, called 'output' or 'tables'
+- your non-graph output, like formatted tables, called 'output'

-Sometimes your data folder might have subfolders - 'raw' for data that you've done nothing to, and 'clean' for data you've modified in some way.
+Sometimes your data folder might have subfolders - 'raw' for data that you've done nothing to, and 'clean' for data you've modified in some way.^[Other folder structures are OK and might make more sense for your project.
+The important thing is to **have** a folder structure, and to use a structure that is easily comprehensible to anyone else looking at your analysis.]

 ## Include a README file